zuozhenggh/learning-library/data-management-library/big-data/bds-load-balancer/load-balancer/load-balancer.md

 #  Use a Load Balancer to Access Services on Big Data Service (Non-HA Cluster)

+Follow these steps to create and use a load balancer for a non-highly-available (non-HA) Big Data Service cluster.

 ## **STEP 1:** Gather Information

 Gather the following information before you start: